jesus-rubiojimenez/Bayes-QuEst/readme.md

-This is a collection of scripts intending to cover a wide range of problems in (quantum) parameter estimation à la Bayes.
-Some of them implement or support calculations published elsewhere.
-The list continues to grow with time.
+This is a collection of scripts covering a range of problems in (quantum) parameter estimation à la Bayes.
+A few of these implement or support calculations published elsewhere; see the references therein.
+The list will grow with time.